luctiemessen/luctiemessen.github.io/src/pages/pens/lamy-studio.md

 Looking at this sketch you might argue that Wettstein already hinted to a propeller shape clip which later would be used on the Lamy Studio.

 https://hls-dhs-dss.ch/de/articles/049370/2013-10-28/

 Apparently this process went well.
-Since he was asked to design another pen[ref needed].
+Since he was asked to design another pen <ref>.
 This time not only limited to a pencil but a full suite of rollerball, ballpoint, twin pen (ballpoint and mechanical pencil combined) and fountain pen.

 ## About the design
 .. scan van de tekening uit het boek ..

+- sigar shaped pen
+- tapers

 ### The clip
-.. clip ..
+One of the most thought about and eye catching elements of the pen is the propeller shaped clip.
+On all pens it is a glossy solid piece of metal that is attached on the cap of the pen.

 ### The "slippery" section